elypia/alexis/README.md

 You can get even more information about me on my character profile on [Notebook.ai]!

 ## For Developers
+### Libaries
+We've worked really hard to not just make this bot, but to make a framework for building them with ease.
+[Commandler] is a command handler which uses Java CDI extensions for an annotation driven approach to creating commands.
+It handles most of the work for you, and is a breeze to get started with.

+Commandler is a generic project which provides the foundation for a bot but not the integration with a particular platform right away.
+[Comcord] is a command handler for Discord which includes everything you need to work in Discord.

+All services wrapped in this bot are available in [Elypiai], a repository where we keep our wraps for services that don't provide official ones for Java.

 ### Self-Hosting
 I recommend you use me through my invite link in this repository so you get, the me, managed and served by Elypia, however if you're a developer or have the technical